What is Validation?

 - Health authority and other regulatory requirements

-Subsequent to FDA and other world health authority decisions to increase product surveillance, the pharmaceutical, biotech and medical device industries created new verification and validation procedures to align with FDA and other authorities and patients expectations and requirements for improved product quality, safety and efficacy.
-These expectations include testing, documentation, process standardization, controls and methods for full traceability of each manufactured product, from the point of raw material receipt and acceptance, during production and through the entire supply chain.
+Subsequent to FDA and other world health authority decisions to increase product surveillance, the pharmaceutical, biotech, and medical device industries created new verification and validation procedures to align with FDA and other authority’s and patient’s expectations and requirements for improved product quality, safety, and efficacy.
+These expectations include testing, documentation, process standardization, controls, and methods for full traceability of each manufactured product, from the point of raw material receipt and acceptance, during production, and through the entire supply chain.

 Why do we validate?

-Sampling and testing is not limited to final product only.
-All production stages overall must be controlled, consistent and comply with all predetermined criteria and specifications.
+Sampling and testing are not limited to the final product only.
+All production stages overall must be controlled, and consistent and comply with all predetermined criteria and specifications.

 Which industries require validation?